 The focus of this course will be on the advancement of professional communication within the acute care setting across the lifespan.
 The practice of collaboration with health care team members and clients will be further developed.

-This course will increase the student’s understanding of pathophysiology as it relates to acute disease and illness for clients across the lifespan.
+This course will increase your understanding of pathophysiology as it relates to acute disease and illness for clients across the lifespan.
 The focus is on the care of the client experiencing acute illness including, nursing interventions and treatment options.
-Acute disease and illness often occurs in individuals with existing chronic illnesses – the implications of these complexities will be addressed.
+Acute disease and illness often occur in individuals with existing chronic illnesses – the implications of these complexities will be addressed.
 Cultural diversity in healing practices will be explored as well as evidenced informed research and practice.

-This clinical experience provides students with the opportunity to integrate theory from all levels into the role of the Practical Nurse in the acute care setting and other clinical areas as appropriate. students will focus on clients with exacerbations of chronic illness and/or acute illness across the lifespan and will consolidate knowledge and skills such as: post operative care, surgical wound management, IV therapy, focused assessment, and clinical decision-making in acute care settings.
+This clinical experience provides you with the opportunity to integrate theory from all levels into the role of the Practical Nurse in the acute care setting and other clinical areas as appropriate.
+You will focus on clients with exacerbations of chronic illness and/or acute illness across the lifespan and will consolidate knowledge and skills such as post-operative care, surgical wound management, IV therapy, focused assessment, and clinical decision-making in acute care settings.

-This final practice experience provides an opportunity for the student to demonstrate integration and consolidation of knowledge, skills and abilities within the realities of the workplace, and become practice ready.
-This faculty monitored experience may occur through a variety of practice experience models, including the preceptorship model, under the immediate supervision of a single, fully qualified and experienced LPN or RN or RPN and/or within the context of a collaborative learning environment as a participating team member.
+This final practice experience provides an opportunity for you to demonstrate integration and consolidation of knowledge, skills and abilities within the realities of the workplace, and become practice ready.
+This faculty monitored experience may occur through a variety of practice experience models, including the preceptorship model, under the immediate supervision of a single, fully qualified and experienced LPN or RN or RPN.

 Please click the course title below to scroll to the course description.